lpcode808/TechFamilyFunFair/planningDocs/log.md

 - Maintained consistent styling across all sections

 The application now provides a complete and consistent dark mode experience across all pages, which is toggled by the floating button in the top-right corner of the screen.

+## 2025-03-06 14:30:00 HST - GitHub Actions Automated Deployment

+To streamline the deployment process, we've implemented a GitHub Actions workflow for automatic deployment to GitHub Pages:

+### GitHub Actions Workflow Setup
+- Created a `.github/workflows` directory to store workflow configuration
+- Implemented a `deploy.yml` workflow file that:
+  - Triggers on pushes to the `clean-branch` (our main development branch)
+  - Sets up a Node.js environment with appropriate version
+  - Installs project dependencies
+  - Builds the project with Vite
+  - Ensures JSON data files are copied to the public directory
+  - Deploys the built application to the `gh-pages` branch

+### Deployment Process Improvements
+- Eliminated the need for manual deployment steps
+- Automated the build and deployment process
+- Ensured consistent deployment with standardized steps
+- Reduced potential for human error in the deployment process

+### Benefits of Automated Deployment
+- Simplified workflow: just push changes to trigger deployment
+- Consistent build environment for all deployments
+- Automatic handling of asset copying and build optimization
+- Clear deployment history through GitHub Actions logs

+### Usage Instructions
+- Make changes to the codebase
+- Commit changes to the repository
+- Push to the `clean-branch`
+- GitHub Actions automatically builds and deploys to GitHub Pages
+- Monitor deployment status in the GitHub Actions tab

+This automation significantly streamlines the development workflow by eliminating manual deployment steps, allowing developers to focus on implementing features and improvements rather than managing deployment logistics.